Monitoring IBM MQ

 Local monitoring with the client binding mode

-If the user account to run Instana agent isn't in the mqm group, IBM MQ sensor needs to use the client binding mode to retrieve data from IBM MQ.
-You need to configure IBM MQ connection parameters in the agent configuration file.
+If the user account to run Instana agent is not privileged, the IBM MQ sensor must use the client binding mode to retrieve data from IBM MQ.
+You must configure the IBM MQ connection parameters in the agent configuration file.

 1. Configure the ibmmq plugin section in the agent configuration file as follows: